-Day 1: Arrive Dublin.
+DAY 1: Arrive in Dublin

 Welcome to the Republic of Ireland and the capital city of Dublin!
 Founded as a Viking settlement in 841 AD and home to the Irish Parliament since the creation of the Irish Free State in 1922.
-Upon arrival at Dublin, travel into the heart of the city for an introduction to this energetic city on a panoramic city tour, see the Georgian Squares with their 18th century homes, St. Patrick's Cathedral, Phoenix Park, statue filled O'Connell Street fashionable Grafton Street, and Trinity College home to the Book of Kells.
-Following the tour, check into your hotel, settle in for a two-night stay, the remainder of the afternoon is yours to explore.
+Upon arrival at Dublin, travel into the heart of the city for an introduction to this energetic city on a panoramic city tour, see the Georgian Squares with their 18th Century homes, St. Patrick's Cathedral, Phoenix Park, statue filled O'Connell Street fashionable Grafton Street, and Trinity College home to the Book of Kells.
+The tour concludes at your hotel, check in for a two-night stay, the remainder of the afternoon is yours to explore.
 This evening, get to know your fellow travellers at the Welcome Dinner.